epfl-ada/ada-2023-project-theredpandada5/ada_website/index.markdown

 | 15      | Engaged Heart  | 25, 7, 6, 29 | 13, 7, 1, 9 | 23, 11, 0, 20 |
 | 19      | Action Hero   | 22, 16, 7, 29 | 5, 16, 9, 29 | 27, 0, 11, 4 |

-What stands out?
-It appears that the most common characters are 12 and 8.
-The least common character is 9.
-Only a few characters are well represented overall.
-80% of the characters are associated with a persona within {2, 4, 8, 12, 15, 19}.

-<iframe src="./assets/prop_characters_by_personas.html" width="800" height="600"></iframe>

 #### TIME PASSES, BUT LOVE STAYS FOREVER